maoyuans/chronicles-of-terre/subclasses/fighter-sulphuric.md

 ## Cull the Weak

 Starting at 3rd level, whenever you attack a creature within 5 ft of you with 10 or less hitpoints as part of an Attack action, you may instead subject it to a Dexterity saving throw.
 The DC of this saving throw is equal to your Culling DC, calculated as 8 + Prof + StrMod.
-On fail, the creature is defeated, and you gain temporary hitpoints equal to half of the creature’s hitpoint before being defeated.
+On fail, the creature is reduced to 0 hitpoints, and you gain temporary hitpoints equal to half of the reduced amount.

 The culling threshold for execution increases to 20 at 10th level and 30 at 18th level.